 Art therapy uses three methods to help individuals overcome their problems: gestalt methods, active imagination, and the “third-hand” approach.

-- “Third-hand” approach — This method allows the individuals to create their artwork, but it can include help from the therapist.
-The therapist helps people who are unsure of the process so that they can create the best forms of artwork that they can.
+- “Third-hand” Approach — Individuals create artwork, but it can include help from the therapist.
+This approach helps people who are unsure of the process to create the best forms of artwork that they can.

-How can Art Therapy Help an Addict?
+How Can Art Therapy Help an Addict?

-Not only can art therapy help drug or alcohol addicts, but it can also assist them in prevent relapse in the future.
+Not only can art therapy help drug or alcohol addicts, but it can also assist them in preventing relapse in the future.
 According to the National Institute on Drug Abuse (NIDA), 40% to 60% of people who were once addicted to substances will relapse in the future.
 Art therapy equips individuals with the skills they need so that they can manage their drug cravings, triggers, or distractions in the future.
 It is beneficial in helping addicts overcome addiction as well as prevent addiction from occurring again once their treatment has ended.

-A Forever Recovery wants to help those suffering from addiction to find the best treatment options for them so that they can maintain a substance-free lifestyle.
+A Forever Recovery wants to help those suffering from addiction to find the best treatment and recovery options for them so that they can maintain a substance-free lifestyle.
 Call A Forever Recovery today!